Tochukz/Applied-ASP.NET-4-in-context/README.md

 4. Click on the _Get Column Information_ button
 5. Select a Complex type and click okay.
 6. Save all the changes

+__Updating the Data Model__
+Sometimes we may need to updated the Entity model when there is a changes in the underlying database.
+To do this:
+1. Open the `.edmx` file in design mode by either double clicking on it or right-click > open with > _ADO.NET Entity Data Model Designer_
+2. You will see the design diagram showing the database tables and their relationships.
+3. Right-click on the page and click _Update Model from Database..._
+4. Select the Tables Views and Stored Procedures you want to include in your data model
+5. Click finish.

 __Managing Concurrency__
 The Entity Framework uses an _optimistic concurrency_ model by default.
 In this case _optimistic_ means that we cross our finger and hope that we don't get overlapping page requests that leads to conflicting data changes.